mirix/approaches-to-diarisation/README.md

 _A testing repo to share code and thoughts on diarisation_

-I am new to the field of NLP and struggling with diarisation.
+I am new to the field of NLP and currently working on diarisation (and beyond).
 I have tried a number of state-of-the-art approaches.

-While several of them, namely those combining Whisper with Pyannote or NeMo, yield satisfactory results when it comes to the quality of the transcription and the aligment, speaker attribution is a different matter all together.
+While several of them, namely those combining Whisper with Pyannote or NeMo, typically yield satisfactory results when it comes to the quality of the transcription and the aligment, speaker attribution is a different matter all together.

 Sometimes it works like a charm, sometimes it is a complete disaster, or anything in between.
 I wanted to understand why.
 During my tribulations, I came up with the approach showcased in the attached script.

 This procedure (work in progress) yields much better results than anything else I had tried at the time of this writing.

 Note that these are just code snippets and not an installable module or library (when going through the code also keep in mind that I am chemist, not a developer).
-Due to the NeMo dependency, this script is proving hard to test for beginners.
-I will add detailed installation instructions whenever I have the time.

 Please, feel free to fork and contribute.